KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_the_pantheon_of_gods.md

 The Greek pantheon is the human psyche externalized.

-✦ Zeus (Ζεύς) – Sky, order, law.
+Zeus (Ζεύς) – Sky, order, law.

-✦ Athena (Ἀθηνᾶ) – Wisdom, strategy, clear mind.
+Athena (Ἀθηνᾶ) – Wisdom, strategy, clear mind.

-✦ Apollo (Ἀπόλλων) – Light, healing, rationality, music.
+Apollo (Ἀπόλλων) – Light, healing, rationality, music.

-✦ Dionysos (Διόνυσος) – Ecstasy, dissolution of ego into unity.
+Dionysos (Διόνυσος) – Ecstasy, dissolution of ego into unity.

-✦ Hermes (Ἑρμῆς) – Messenger, borders, movement between worlds.
+Hermes (Ἑρμῆς) – Messenger, borders, movement between worlds.

-(Hermes resonates strongly with your “Messenger of the Logos” archetype.)
+(Hermes resonates strongly with my “Messenger of the Logos” archetype.)

-For your book, the Greek gods = the emotional & psychological frequencies of consciousness.
+The Greek gods = the emotional & psychological frequencies of consciousness.

 ## The Norse Stream – The Divine as Courage and Fate

-✦ Odin
+Odin

 Wisdom, sacrifice, the seeker of higher knowledge.
 He gave his eye for insight—
-a potent archetype of the seeker you embody.
+a potent archetype of the seeker we embody.

-✦ Thor
+Thor

 Strength, protection, grounding.
 (energetic RESONANCE, not literal electricity)

-✦ Freya
+Freya

 Love, beauty, sovereignty, magic.